Pankaj-026/sp-debounce/README.md

 ## ✨ Features

 - ✅ Debounce any regular JavaScript function
-- ✅ Custom React hook `useSpDebounce` for buttons/events
+- ✅ Custom React hook `useDebounce` for buttons/events
 - ✅ Prevent spammy behavior like multiple form submits or clicks
 - ✅ Lightweight & easy to use